 Date: Location (County):

 ERCOT Asset Code: LaaR's QSE:

 Load Resource Name: Load Point Name: (multiple points only)

 Instructions

 providing Responsive Reserve Service shall test applies, for correct operation.
 A separate certifice Please provide sufficient notation on each test shall test of the under frequency relay does not reperiod, the Load's performance has been verified event can be supplied to meet this requirement as Capacity Testing Requirements, a Load acting as a Resource each under frequency relay or solid state controller, whichever ed relay test results sheet is to be attached for each relay tested.
 Heet to assist ERCOT in matching up the sheet to individual relays.
 Equire the Load to be interrupted.
-If, within the biennial testing d through the correct response to an actual event, the data from that and the required annual telemetry test.
+If, within the biennial testing distribution that the term of the required annual telemetry test.
 The date, interval, and other oted below.
-ERCOT will return a copy of the validated test form to
+ERCOT will return a copy of the validated test form the control of the required annual telemetry test.

 VERIFICATION OF TELEMTERED RESPONSE TO AN ACTUAL EVENT

 Date of event: Interval of event:

 LaaR Breaker Status : MW Load Prior to Event:

 UFR Status:Instantaneous Response MW:Frequency deviation Hz:

 Time Load restored:ERCOT Operate or:

 SUBMITTAL By signature below the LaaR representative certifies functional. the high set under frequency relay(s) are in place and fully

 LaaR Representative Name: Signature:

 Name of Company Performing Relay Test:

 QSE Representative: Date submitted to ERCOT:

 ERCOT Validation By: